 Lupin bean, also called lupini beans or lupino beans, are legumes or seeds of the perennial Lupinus plant.
 It belongs to the Fabaceae family, which includes lentils and chickpeas.
 The legumes resemble fava beans in shape, size and color.
-The Mediterranean has been enjoying them for some time, especially as snacks, reports an MSN lifestyle article (x).
+The Mediterranean has been enjoying them for some time, especially as snacks.
 Australians exported it mainly as animal feed until 1987 when it approved for human consumption (x), (x), (x), (x).
 Stateside, lupin is being incorporated more and more into vegan and vegetarian products for its rich protein supply.

 Lupin Protein Powder Nutrients

 The protein in lupin beans has an excellent supply of the amino acids, especially arginine and lysine (x), (x).
 Most of the amino acid chains are short (x).
 The bean isolate also offers substantial quantities of dietary fiber, antioxidants, B-vitamins, folate, minerals calcium, copper, magnesium, manganese and phosphorus (x), (x).

 What health benefits do lupin protein powder supplements offer?

 - Builds Muscle.
 Though it was difficult finding studies that suggest lupin protein powder builds muscle mass, its protein content may support muscle building and workout endurance just as it supports bone and dental strength.
 It’s also involved in enzymatic and hormonal activities.
 The B-vitamins and magnesium offer the potential to provide energy, and promote endurance and muscle contractions (x), (x), (x).

 - Boosts Weight Loss.
 Lupin’s high dietary fiber and protein content could increase satiety which may boost weight loss.
 The fuller one feels, the less one tends to eat.
 Dietary fiber also regulates bowel movement (x).